lambda-feedback/buckinghamPiTheorem/app/docs/user.md

-    "NOT_DIMENSIONLESS": "At least one power product is not dimensionless.", "MORE_GROUPS_THAN_REFERENCE_SET": "Response has more power products than necessary.", "CANDIDATE_GROUPS_NOT_INDEPENDENT": "Power products in response are not independent.", "TOO_FEW_INDEPENDENT_GROUPS": "Candidate set contains too few independent groups.", "UNKNOWN_SYMBOL": "One of the prower products contains an unkown symbol.", "SUM_WITH_INDEPENDENT_TERMS": "The candidate set contains an expression which contains more independent terms that there are groups in total.
+    "NOT_DIMENSIONLESS": "At least one power product is not dimensionless.", "MORE_GROUPS_THAN_REFERENCE_SET": "Response has more power products than necessary.", "CANDIDATE_GROUPS_NOT_INDEPENDENT": "Power products in response are not independent.", "TOO_FEW_INDEPENDENT_GROUPS": "Candidate set contains too few independent power products.", "UNKNOWN_SYMBOL": "One of the prower products contains an unkown symbol.", "SUM_WITH_INDEPENDENT_TERMS": "The candidate set contains an expression which contains more independent terms that there are power products in total.
 The candidate set should ideally only contain expressions written as power products."
 }`

 With default settings it is required to put `*` (or `/`) between each part of the response and answer.
 To remove this requirement the parameter `strict_syntax` is set to false.